schoeffm/blog/content/posts/cors-by-example.md

 +++
 title = "Cors by Example"
 date = 2019-08-30T15:33:13+02:00
-draft = true
 tags = ["cors", "api", "fetch", "web-components"]
 +++

 More often than not CORS mean little more to developers than just getting rid of the infamous browser error
 ![CORS error](/posts/cors-error.png)
 in order to continue cranking out features as soon as possible.
+In other words, it's not the best understood concept out there.

-Hence, to shed some light upon the topic, I'd like to give some working examples of CORS setups and show why they work.
-The more detailed explanation I relinquish to the excellent [MDN documentation][cors] if you'd like to learn more about it.
+Hence, to shed more light upon the topic, I'd like to give some working examples of CORS setups and show why they work.
+The more detailed explanation about the backing concepts I relinquish to the excellent [MDN documentation][cors] if you'd like to dig deeper.

 ## What is it

-For security reasons a browser denies a webpage loaded from __origin A__ (i.e. `http://dogpics.com`) to embed resources which have to be [fetched][fetch] from a different __origin B__ (i.e. `http://catpics.com`).
+For security reasons a browser denies frontend JavaScript loaded from __origin A__ (i.e. `http://dogpics.com`) to embed resources which have to be [fetched][fetch] from a different __origin B__ (i.e. `http://catpics.com`).
 That is in essence what is normally refered to as [same-origin-policy][same-origin].

 To bypass that restriction (but still prevent the inadvertent usage of resources) __origin A__ and __origin B__ can agree on a deliberate exchange of resources.
 They do this by defining a [Cross-Origin Resource Sharing][cors] strategy (or [CORS][cors] for short).
-When done properly the scenario described above becomes possible again and the webpage of `http://dogpics.com` can also embed resources from `http://catpics.com`.
+When done properly the scenario described above becomes possible again and frontend JavaScript loaded via `http://dogpics.com` can also embed resources from `http://catpics.com`.

 ## When do I need it